-A human chorionic gonadotropin is a common hormonal substance that can be used to mimic and amplify the effects of two main endogenous gonadotropins, the luteinizing hormone (LH) and the Follicle stimulating hormone (FSH).
+Human Chorionic Gonadotropin is a common hormonal substance that can be used to mimic and amplify the effects of two main endogenous gonadotropins, the luteinizing hormone (LH) and the Follicle stimulating hormone (FSH).
 The Human chorionic gonadotropin (HCG) is a chemical glycoprotein that is comprised of 237 amino acids.
-The HCG has the exact structural properties and chemical characteristics and functions as the luteinizing hormones (LH).
+HCG has the exact structural properties and chemical characteristics and functions as the luteinizing hormones (LH).
 Because of these similarities, many physicians prescribe HCG whenever a patient is in need of the physiological effects of the luteinizing hormones.
 The LH and the HCG have the ability to bind to a common receptor, HCG has a higher affinity for the receptors than the LH.
 They share the same characteristics and the exact mode of binding but after the bonds, the processes that take place are different in each of the two hormones.
+Lots of people use HCG as medicine to lose weight and have had great results.

 HCG is used to treat hypogonadotropic hypogonadism/cryptorchidism in males.
 It was first introduced as an effective treatment for this condition back in the 1930’s and it served as the only available hormonal agent that could treat this condition until the early 1970’s when the gonadotropin releasing hormone was developed.
 The gonadotropin releasing hormone is analogous to the HCG so it can effectively play the same role as HCG.
 Nevertheless, HCG is still used to treat hypogonadotropic hypogonadism in males and most of the time, it is used in conjunction with heliotropin and menotropins.